HuddleCard Help Center

 The admin dashboard includes activity logs so you can see exactly what's happening with your cards.

-Birthday Card Logs
+Automated Card Logs

-View the history of all birthday cards:
+View the history of all automated celebrations:

 Click on any card to see its full details.